hyperupcall/blog/content/posts/umpire-method.md

 +++

 As a part of the [CTI Accelerate Program](https://computingtalentinitiative.org/accelerate/), I learned about a problem-solving technique called 'UMPIRE'.
 Also used at [CodePath](https://www.codepath.org), UMPIRE is especially helpful for solving interview questions.

 I'm finding the framework especially useful as I haven't used any problem solving skills in years.
 It's time to end my reliance on pattern matching and inertial intuition!

+If you're not familiar with the framework, I'd recommend [CodePath's post](https://guides.codepath.com/compsci/UMPIRE-Interview-Strategy) about it to get the basics down - this post explains more about how I personally use it, rather than what it is.

 ## In Summary